Explosion Suppression Systems

 Competitive advantages include:

 - DOT, TC approved – pressurized and leak-tested at the factory and shipped to the site.
 Pressurizing and leak testing at the customer’s facility is not required.

 - Monitored and interlocked low-pressure switch per the latest version of NFPA 69

 - Non-explosive initiators, safe to handle (no ATF or UN restrictions)

 - Integral and standard OSHA lockout plate per the latest version of NFPA 69

-- Nozzles can be inspected in-place (NFPA 69).
+- Nozzles can be inspected in place (NFPA 69).
 Removal or vessel entry is not required.

 Spherical Bottle – HRD Dry Chemical Extinguisher

 The HRD dry chemical extinguisher is like the Piston Fire in function but differs in the amount of contained suppressant (utilized on larger vessels that require more agent).
-It discharges suppressant in milliseconds to quench an incipient explosion within a process vessel or to block the propagation of flame through interconnected ductwork.
+It discharges suppressants in milliseconds to quench an incipient explosion within a process vessel or to block the propagation of flame through interconnected ductwork.
 It is a spherical refillable container constructed of a high-strength steel alloy.
 The extinguisher is comprised of a storage container, fill valve, burst disc valve assembly, safety plate, 30-inch long actuator cable, and an explosive triggered actuator.

-Location, the number required, and the positioning of bottles on an explosion suppression system are determined by IEP Technologies engineering staff.
+Location, the number required, and the positioning of bottles on an explosion suppression system is determined by IEP Technologies engineering staff.
 Their knowledge and experience make them well qualified for designing and applying explosion suppression systems.

 Pressure Detector – SmartDS Detection System